Huawei Elevates OUC's Campus Network with Comprehensive All-Optical Upgrade

 Campus network construction

-Over 10,000 information points on an all-optical network can be remotely managed, resulting in a 60% reduction in cable footprint.
+In the CO equipment room, OLTs are deployed in one cabinet to manage up to 10,000 information points, which facilitates centralized remote management and saves the cabling space by 60%.
 Passive components eliminate the need for ELV power supply, enhancing energy efficiency.
 Fibers are routed to the teaching buildings, libraries, classrooms, and dormitories, and outdoor intelligent poles connect directly to terminals such as indoor APs, wireless PCs, video conferencing devices, and security cameras.

 Campus network experience